 2. Understand the Modes of Integration

 Once you decide on accepting crypto as a payment option, there are two main ways you can integrate it into the system.
 First, you can set up a personal wallet.
-You can receive payments straight into your digital wallet which can be stored on a hard drive, your phone, or laptop.
+You can receive payments straight into your digital wallet which can be stored on a hard drive, your phone, or your laptop.
 However, this method will require significant knowledge and technical know-how about the blockchain realm.

 Alternatively, you can choose an appropriate third-party processor to receive payments.
 Most eCommerce systems already have interfaces in place, making it considerably easier to set up Bitcoin payments.
-Several third-party services such as BitPay, Coinbase, or NOWPayments handle your transactions and are easily available for merchants using Magento, Shopify, or WooCommerce for their digital stores.
+Several third-party services such as BitPay, Coinbase, or NOWPayments handle your transactions and are easily available for merchants using Shopify, Magneto or WooCommerce for their digital stores.

 Using such third-party integration can be quite easy.
 For example, if you're a Shopify merchant who wishes to integrate cryptocurrency, you can go to your Shopify admin's 'Payment providers' page and enable one or more of these alternative payment methods.
 You'll be able to accept over 300 digital currencies after.

 Choosing third-party payment gateways like BitPay and Coinbase is usually preferred over setting up a wallet and receiving payments manually.
 However, choosing the right payment gateway can be a crucial step to ensure maximum value for you and the shoppers.
 So, it is important to understand and compare the features of different crypto payment processors and ensure that you get the best deal.
 A few important criteria include:

 - Customer support: the whole point of opting for a third-party payment processor is to ease the tasks for your eCommerce business.
 Therefore, you must choose the one that can aid solve all your queries and be helpful when there are any problems with crypto payments.